Connecting the Dots: Numerical Randomized Hamiltonian Monte Carlo with State-Dependent Event Rates: Generalized randomized HMC processes

-In this paper, PDPs with deterministic dynamics corresponding to (appropriately chosen) Hamiltonian dynamics (\ref{eq:Ham_eq}) between events are considered.
-In this section, analysis is performed with the premise that the Hamiltonian dynamics is available in closed form.
-In this case, it is straight forward to show that for a large class of combinations of $(\lambda,Q)$, such PDPs will have the Boltzmann distribution (\ref{eq:Boltzmann}) as a stationary distribution.
-In practice, the Hamiltonian flow is implemented using high precision adaptive numerical methods (to be discussed in Section \ref{subsec:Numerical-method-for}), to obtain a robust and accurate, but nevertheless \emph{approximate} versions of these PDPs.
+In this section, theoretical PDMPs with (appropriately chosen) Hamiltonian dynamics (\ref{eq:Ham_eq}) between events are considered.
+These processes will be referred to a generalized randomized HMC processes (GRHMC), and it shown that for a large class of combinations of $(\lambda,Q)$, GRHMC processes will have the BG distribution (\ref{eq:Boltzmann}) as a stationary distribution.
+In practice, the Hamiltonian flow is implemented using high precision adaptive numerical methods (to be discussed in Section \ref{subsec:Numerical-method-for} and referred to as Numerical GRHMC), to obtain a robust and accurate, but nevertheless \emph{approximate} versions of these PDMPs.